 To learn more, read: Healthiest Foods For Longevity – From Genes To Greens!

 Phosphorus, Potassium and B-vitamins also support, the nervous system, musculoskeletal system, promote healthy hormone balance, reduce inflammation, improve metabolism, and help to prevent kidney stones, lower blood pressure, and more.

-Other fatty fish have similar nutritional composition, but naturally vary and have different tastes entirely!
-That makes enjoying them exciting and easier for most people.
+Other fatty fish have similar nutritional composition, but are each unique and have different tastes entirely!
+That makes enjoying them exciting and even easier for most people.